 Written by Elroy Schwartz | Directed by Jack Arnold

 Any time an episode involves a primate (of any kind), you just know it’s going to be campy.
 Probably one of the silliest installments of the season, this one has camp for days.
-I love that Mrs. Howell is the target of the monkey’s desire, and there are some hysterically funny bits between the two.
+I love that Mrs. Howell (a GREAT character) is the target of the monkey’s desire, and there are some hysterically funny bits between the two.
 Also of note are the castaways attempts to lure the monkey out.
-So cheesy, but just undeniably riotous!
+So cheesy, but just undeniably riotous, and fun for Lovey lovers!

 06) Episode 23: “How To Be A Hero” (Aired: 03/06/65)